 Phlebotomy Training Program

-The profession of phlebotomy is taught through didactic, student laboratory, and clinical experiences.
-You will be trained to perform a variety of blood collection methods using proper techniques and precautions including: vacuum collection devices, syringes, capillary skin puncture, butterfly needles and blood culture specimen collection on adults, children and infants.
+Phlebotomy is taught through classwork, student laboratory, and clinical experiences.
+You will be trained to perform a variety of blood collection methods using proper techniques and precautions, including vacuum collection devices, syringes, capillary skin puncture, butterfly needles, and blood culture specimen collection on adults, children, and infants.
 Emphasis will be placed on infection prevention, proper patient identification, proper labeling of specimens, and quality assurance.
-You will be taught specimen handling, processing and accessioning.
+You will be taught specimen handling, processing, and accessioning.
 You will learn the theory and principles of Clinical Laboratory Improvement Amendments (CLIA) waived laboratory tests and perform the tests in the student laboratory.

-Phlebotomists play a vital role in the lives of all patients and are a critical member of the health care team.
-The accurate collection of specimens, is the foundation on which clinicians monitor a patient’s health status.
+Phlebotomists play a vital role in the lives of patients and are critical members of healthcare teams.
+The accurate collection of specimens is the foundation on which doctors and other medical professionals monitor patients' health status.

 If you have questions or you would like to receive information by email, please complete the contact form below.